ediboc/EA-test/README.md

 #### Notebook: 1-1-joinCSV.ipynb

-In this notebook we joined the 3 cvs files into one table, after cleaning the data with: elimination of duplicate row, fix numeric variables and wrong values.
+In this notebook we joined the 3 cvs files into one table, after cleaning the data with: delete repeated rows, fix numeric variables and wrong values.

 resulting files:
 *CompleteCSVDataset.csv:* is the result of join PlayerPersonalData.csv, PlayerAttributeData.csv and PlayerPersonalData.
-*ColumnDataIndex.csv:* is a table or dataframe, that contains all the column names from CompleteCSVDataset.csv in the first column and the original table where the column comes from is in the second column.
+*ColumnDataIndex.csv:* is a table or dataframe, that contains all the column names from CompleteCSVDataset.csv in the first column and the original table where the column came from is in the second column.

 #### Notebook: 1-2-join_JSON.ipynb

-In this notebook the 3 json files were joined into one table, the json files were transform into a list of document and the function json_normalize was used to transform it in dataframes
+In this notebook the 3 json files were joined into one table, the json files were transform into a list of document and the function json_normalize was used to transform intoa  dataframes

 resulting file:
 *CompleteJSONDataset.csv:* is the result of join languages.json, countries.json and continents.json in one data frame.